-Easter Sunday, a time to reflect and celebrate the Lord's resurrection, and a time to gather with family and friends to share a special meal together.
-Traditional Easter menus tend to center around either a roasted ham or a leg of lamb, begging the question, "Which wine goes best with what?"
-We'll start with the ham.
+Easter Sunday is not only a time to reflect and celebrate but is also when family and friends gather around the table to share a special meal together.
+Traditional Easter menus tend to center around either a roasted ham or a leg of lamb.
+But which wines go best?
+Here are suggestions for pairing wines with your Easter dinner entrees.

 Wines for Ham